arthurpalves/coherent-swift/README.md

 ## Features

 - ✅ Measures the cohesion of your Swift code
-- ✅ That is about it
+- ✅ Ability to validate cohesion against a minimum threshold
+- ✅ Ability to ignore output for a passive scan

 ## What is Cohesion?